 To some borrowers, that might seem a little strange.
 After all, if you’re getting a loan for $200,000, it takes about the same amount of work to originate the loan as it would for a $400,000 loan.
 Yet there’s a chance the borrower paying for a bigger mortgage will pay a higher amount.

-Tips for Reducing Mortgage Origination Fees
+Tips for Reducing a Loan Origination Fee

 1. Shop Around

 Run the numbers to see where you’ll get the best deal.
-Remember: sometimes it’s worth it to pay slightly higher fees if you can get a better interest rate.
+Remember: sometimes it’s worth it to pay slightly higher fees if you can get a better rate.
 Look for the overall cost of the loan over time as you make your choice.

-Ask the lender to waive some of the origination fees.
+Ask the lender to waive some of the origination fee.
 Identify different fees, and see if some of them can be dropped from the cost.
 It’s easier to get results if you can show quotes from other lenders and can compare fees.
 If you’re a good potential borrower, a lender might be willing to give you a break in order to get your business.

 3. Accept a Higher Interest Rate